20 Candidate Experience Survey Questions

 Candidates are more likely to complete shorter surveys.
 According to Hubspot, only one in four people would be willing to spend more than 15 minutes (26%) or answer more than 15 questions (27%) on a survey.
 Limit your survey to questions that cover the most critical aspects of your recruitment process.
 Ensure each question serves a clear purpose and avoid redundant or overly detailed questions.

 Not all candidates experience the same steps in your recruitment process.
-Some will only experience the pre-application and application phases while others will go on to interview and receive an offer.
+Some will only experience the pre-application and application phases while others will go on to interview and receive a job offer.
 Consider sending relevant surveys after key candidate transitions to help you understand different experiences along the candidate journey.

 For example: